Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 The expectation value of the total energy becomes

 Thus the average energy coincides with the initial energy, but the average kinetic energy is

-and is different from the initial kinetic energy. $H_{int}$ causes a transition of $A$ to $B$ and $C$, and is non-diagonal in the base of eigenvectors defined by $H_0$.
-Thus $H_{int}$ does not contribute to the total energy in the infinite t, but at a finite t, the state $|\Psi(t) \rangle$ is a superposition of $|A \rangle$ and $|B,C \rangle$ and $H_{int}$ has a finite expectation value.
-The total energy is always the same but the expectation value of $H_{int}$ is finite in a finite t.
-Hence the state becomes a superposition of different kinetic energies and the kinetic energy is not a good quantum number in this region.
+and is different from the initial kinetic energy. $H_\text{int}$ causes a transition of $A$ to $B$ and $C$, and is non-diagonal in the base of eigenvectors defined by $H_0$.
+Thus $H_\text{int}$ does not contribute to the total energy in infinite $t$, but, at finite $t$, the state $|\Psi(t)\rangle$ is superposition of $|A\rangle$ and $|B,C\rangle$ and $H_\text{int}$ has a finite expectation value.
+The total energy is always same but the expectation value of $H_\text{int}$ is finite in finite $t$.
+Hence the state becomes a super position of different kinetic energies and the kinetic energy is not a good quantum number in this region.

-$E_A$ is real in the lowest order of $g$ and has an imaginary part in the second order, which represents a life time of $A$, $\tau_A$.
-In $t \ll \tau_A$, the imaginary part of $E_A$ is negligible.
+$E_A$ is real in the lowest order of $g$ and has an imaginary part in the second order, which represents the life-time of $A$, $\tau_A$.
+In $t\ll \tau_A$, the imaginary part of $E_A$ is negligible.
 For a self-consistent treatment of the decay process, we start from $E_A$ of an imaginary part and compute the decay amplitude and probability.
-The decay probability is proportional to $\text T$ in $\text T \ll \tau_A$ and becomes unity at $\text T \gg \tau_A$.
+The decay probability is proportional to $T$ in $T\ll\tau_A$ and becomes unity at $T\gg \tau_A$.